resume-unilu/miller/client/src/pages/people.md

 Alessia Virone joined the CVCE in 2015.
 She is a Scientific Collaborator in the European Integration Studies Department.
 She mainly works on the RESuME project, which focuses on the European socio-economic model.
 Alessia is a political science graduate from the Université libre de Bruxelles (ULB) with a specialisation in emerging countries.
 She also holds a Master’s in European Studies from the Université catholique de Louvain (UCL) and Saint-Louis University, Brussels.
 Prior to joining the CVCE, she worked for various NGOs and European institutions as a researcher and communications manager.
 She has also lectured in European economics at EPHEC, Brussels.

-### Sergio De la Parra
-> Scientific Collaborator

-Sergio De la Parra joined the CVCE in September 2014.
-He has mainly been involved in the work to enhance and update the research corpus ‘Economic and Monetary Union: origins, workings and future prospects’.
-Sergio has degrees in European law (King’s College London), political science (University of Bologna) and the philology of Romance languages (Université libre de Bruxelles).
-He specialises in the law of Economic and Monetary Union and has written several articles on the new European economic governance.
-Before joining the CVCE, he worked at the European Social Observatory (OSE), the European Trade Union Institute (ETUI) and the Belgian Senate.

 ### Daniele Guido